When accepting or handing over a firearm from one person to another, the weapon should be?

 Basic Firearm Safety Rules

 Always treat a weapon as if it were loaded and never point a weapon at anything or anyone.
 Be aware of your surroundings at all times.
-In the Marine Corps, we learned some basic firearms safety rules that even after 19 years, I still haven’t forgotten; TREAT, NEVER, KEEP, KEEP.
+The Marine Corps teaches basic firearms safety rules that can help you too: TREAT, NEVER, KEEP, KEEP.

 These are just a few simple rules and techniques to help you become a more proficient and educated firearms owner and handler.
 A responsible gun owner will always do his or her best to continue training and applying all safety rules.